Hunters Hill - Woolwich

 Hunters Hill - Woolwich demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Educational attainment in Hunters Hill - Woolwich is notably high, with 52.5% of residents aged 15+ holding university qualifications.
-This compares to national figures of 30.4% and state figures of 32.2%.
-Bachelor degrees are the most common at 32.7%, followed by postgraduate qualifications (15.8%) and graduate diplomas (4.0%).
-Vocational pathways account for 20.7% of qualifications among those aged 15+, with advanced diplomas at 10.5% and certificates at 10.2%.
+Hunters Hill - Woolwich shows higher educational attainment than national averages.
+52.5% of residents aged 15+ have university qualifications, compared to 30.4% nationally and 32.2% in NSW.
+Bachelor degrees are most common at 32.7%, followed by postgraduate qualifications (15.8%) and graduate diplomas (4.0%).
+Vocational pathways account for 20.7%.

 Frequently Asked Questions - Education